Milestone-Proposal:Parametron, 1954

 High-Speed Memory Device: AC magnetic core memory

-For PC-1, an alternating current (AC) magnetic core memory device was used, a method invented in the Takahashi laboratory.
+For PC-1, an alternating current (AC) magnetic core memory device was used, a method invented in the Takahasi laboratory.
 Alternating current means the use of AC signal to read the data stored in core as the direction of magnetization.
 It used non-destructive read method as opposed to the direct-current destructive read method common to the core memory device used elsewhere in the world at the time.

 The use of AC current for reading made the output quite friendly to the input to parametron device because the read signal from the core memory device was an oscillation wave unlike the DC current reading method.